-Jon has been gardening for over 17 years, with experience ranging from Rosemary Verey’s gardens to landscapes in Israel and California.
-His vision for Thornbury is to enhance the kitchen garden to produce seasonal fruit and vegetables, while adding a modern twist here and there.
-Why not join him on one of his talks throughout the year, complemented by an afternoon tea?
+Kate is our head gardener Her vision for Thornbury is to enhance the kitchen garden to produce seasonal fruit and vegetables, while adding a modern twist here and there.
+Why not join heron one of her talks throughout the year, complemented by an afternoon tea?
 Just check our calendar of events for details of upcoming talks.

 History is as infused in the kitchens as it is in the entire castle: Thornbury has a dazzling food heritage, particularly since the ‘70s, where it became the place for international stars such as Sophia Loren and Laurence Olivier to wine and dine in salubrious style.
 Senior Waiter Pepe Gomez Rivas, with 40 years service, tells great tales of the extravagant parties and visiting celebrities, in an era when patron chef Kenneth Bell became the first chef outside of France to earn a Michelin star.

 Today, the kitchen is headed up by Andrew Chan, a native of Somerset and graduate of Weston College, who took one of his first kitchen positions under the renowned Michael Caines.

 Before joining the team at Thornbury Castle, Andrew worked for Loch Fyne Restaurants, Cadbury House and Von Essen Hotels.
 During his time at Thornbury, he has won South West Chef of the Year (2013) and built a strong kitchen team, which was rewarded with two AA Rosettes in August 2016.